Cosmic Psychos: History

-Cosmic Psychos developed from Spring Plains which formed in 1982 in Melbourne with a line-up of Peter Jones on guitar and vocals; Steve Morrow on lead vocals; Neal Turton-Lane on bass guitar; and Bill Walsh on drums and vocals.
+Cosmic Psychos developed from Spring Plains which formed in 1982 in Melbourne with a line-up of Peter Jones on guitar and vocals; Steve Morrow on lead vocals; Neil Turton-Lane on bass guitar; and Bill Walsh on drums and vocals.
 According to Australian rock music historian, Ian McFarlane, their music was "arty kind of punk noise, somewhere between The Birthday Party and a more narcotic sounding Ramones".
 In 1984 the group recorded a track, "American Hymn", for a various artists compilation, Asleep at the Wheel.
 Late that year Morrow and Turton-Lane were replaced by Ross Knight (ex-Rancid Spam) on bass guitar and lead vocals.
 They financed a self-released cassette which included "Custom Credit".

 By early 1985 the group were performing as Cosmic Psychos, which McFarlane felt used "equal parts Stooges riffs, Ramones tempos, lashings of wah wah guitar, American 1980s hardcore attitude and a healthy dose of yobbo humour.
 [They] played no-frills, stripped-down punk rock".
 In December 1985 they issued a five-track mini-LP, Down on the Farm, on Mr Spaceman Records.
 It included "Custom Credit" and was produced by Ross Giles (Depression).
 In October 1987 they issued a single, "Lead Me Astray", which was co-written by Walsh, Knight and Jones.
 In December Mr Spaceman Records followed with the band's debut self-titled LP, which was produced by Rene Roth.
 In June 1989 a performance at Melbourne's The Palace was recorded and issued in November 1990 as their first live album, Slave to the Crave.
 An early band manager was Neil Rogers (of The Bo-Weevils, and a 3RRR radio show host).

 Cosmic Psychos signed to Survival Records and in December 1989 released, Go the Hack, which was produced by John Bee (Dynamic Hepnotics, Eurogliders).
 In 1990 the album was released on Sub Pop Records into North America.
 Allmusic's Patrick Kennedy found it was "dirty, mean, simple, garagey punk rock & roll.
 Dr. Knighty's vocals and lyrics evince the rough-hewn stain of manual labor, tempered with a night out at the pub.
 In other words, this is a working man's rock band".
 A single, "Lost Cause", appeared with the album, with writing credits to Walsh, Knight and Jones.
 Early in 1990 Jones left to join Enter the Vertex and Robbie "Rocket" Watts (ex-I Spit on Your Gravy, Quivering Quims) replaced him on guitar.